 Nigeria’s public sector education is notorious for the incessant labour strikes by poorly paid teachers, the parlous infrastructure that makes learning a curse, and meager funding by government.
-But private sector education has equally become notorious for the rip-offs, poorly trained teachers, bizarre schooling environments and proprietors whose motivation for investing in education is purely for commercial gains.
+But private sector education has equally become notorious for the rip-offs, poorly trained teachers (especially for spanish clep test practice), bizarre schooling environments and proprietors whose motivation for investing in education is purely for commercial gains.
 In Africa’s most populous country of 150 million people, everything is ‘rust, rot, grab and shame.’
 The education sector is about big business and not some Aristotelian philosophy on sound mind building.
 Leave educationists to theorise on education as the bedrock of a nation.
 In bustling Lagos and influential Abuja as well as the other cities, education is the mining field where investors reap bounty harvest.

 Several primary and secondary schools were closed down in Lagos last year.
 The authorities claimed the schools were poorly equipped and not duly registered.
 Illegal schools were established primarily for the money with no qualified teachers and are often set up in noisy and dirty environments.